 Anthony J. Palermo

-Anthony J. Palermo is a Tampa litigation attorney who represents clients in complex commercial disputes, governmental investigations, enforcement actions, and administrative proceedings, arbitrations, and state and federal court litigation, including through trial and appeal.
-Mr. Palermo also advises clients on regulatory compliance and corporate governance issues with a particular focus on consumer protection, data privacy and security, and financial services laws and regulations.
-He has significant experience in the financial services, transportation, healthcare, and technology and telecommunications industries.
+Anthony J. Palermo is a litigation attorney in Holland & Knight's Tampa office.
+Mr. Palermo represents clients in complex commercial disputes, arbitrations, and state and federal court litigation, including through trial and appeal, as well as advises clients on regulatory compliance issues, with a particular focus on consumer protection laws and regulations.
+Mr. Palermo is a Certified Information Privacy Professional in the United States (CIPP/US) with the International Association of Privacy Professionals (IAPP).
+He has significant experience representing businesses in the financial services, healthcare, transportation and telecommunications industries.

 Mr. Palermo has been recognized as one of the top lawyers in Tampa for commercial litigation as well as banking and finance litigation by Tampa Magazine, one of the "Rising Stars" in the state of Florida by Super Lawyers, and as a "Florida Legal Elite" attorney for commercial litigation by Florida Trend magazine.
 In addition, he was previously recognized nationally as one of only five consumer protection attorneys to be honored as a Law360 Rising Star and named to its list of top attorneys "whose legal accomplishments transcend their age."

-Mr. Palermo has held various positions of bar leadership and is the chair of The Florida Bar's Data Privacy and Cybersecurity Subcommittee of the Consumer Protection Law Committee, of which he is the immediate past chair.
-He is a frequent speaker at continuing legal education seminars for The Florida Bar, has authored articles for multiple legal publications, and has presented for statewide and national courses and conventions.
-His published work has been quoted in law review articles, cited as support in appellate briefs by other lawyers before courts throughout Florida, and cited with approval in a recent decision by Florida's Second District Court of Appeal, which has appellate jurisdiction over the state courts in Hillsborough County, Florida, including Tampa.
+Mr. Palermo has held various positions of bar leadership and currently serves as secretary of The Florida Bar's Committee on Technology.
+He also has served as chair of The Florida Bar's Consumer Protection Law Committee as well as chair of its Data Privacy and Cybersecurity Subcommittee.
+He is a frequent speaker at continuing legal education (CLE) seminars for The Florida Bar and has authored articles for multiple legal publications.
+His published work has been cited in an order by the U.S. District Court for the Middle District of Florida, as well as cited as support in appellate briefs by other lawyers before courts throughout Florida, and cited with approval in a decision by Florida's Second District Court of Appeal, which has appellate jurisdiction over the state courts in Hillsborough County, Florida, including Tampa.

 Mr. Palermo's recent representative matters include: